uwyo-mallet/Shapley-CVS--Gallegos-/README.md

 ## read_file(file_name)

 The read_file function reads in a csv file and returns a list containing three lists.
 At index 0 is the list of algorithms, at index 1 is the list of the different instances each algortihm perfomed in, at index 3 is a dictionary that maps an algorithm and an instance to a Performance.
-The Performance being the algortihms stated performance within that instance.
+The Performance being the algortihms stated performance within that instance, generally assumed that high performance is better.

 The input csv file for read_file(file_name) has 3 columns: Algorithm, Instance, Performance.
 Each row is interpreted as the Perfomance C of the algorithm A within instance B.